 Pre-finished in factories to look like timber, vinyl strip flooring and uPVC skirting add warmth to your home décor.

 To protect your floors from scratches, consider using soft pads for the base of your furniture legs.
-Also, take extra care especially when moving things around — lift, and not drag your furniture.
+Also, take extra care especially when moving things around — i.e. to lift, and not drag your furniture.

 Tiles